bitrise-io/devcenter/_articles/reviews/use-your-own-docker-image.md

 There are two ways to use `docker` on [bitrise.io](https://www.bitrise.io/):

-1. Run `docker` commands yourself, for example, with a `Script` step
+1. Run `docker` commands yourself, for example, with a `Script` step.
-2. Use a Linux/Android stack and set the environment docker image for the app (`Settings` tab)
+2. Use a Linux/Android stack and set the environment docker image for the app on the `Stack` tab of the Workflow Editor.

-**The first option is strongly preferred, you should not change the base environment docker image (on the** `**Settings**` tab on bitrise.io) unless you really have to!
+**The first option is strongly preferred, you should not change the base environment docker image (on the** `Stack` tab) unless you really have to!
 Running the `docker` commands yourself during the build is way more flexible, and provides an overall better control.

 ## Run docker commands during the build

-**This is the preferred way of using docker**, both locally and on [bitrise.io](https://www.bitrise.io/).
+**This is the recommended way of using docker**, both locally and on [bitrise.io](https://www.bitrise.io/).

 All you have to do is:

-1. Add a `Script` step to your workflow
+1. Add a `Script` step to your workflow.
-2. And in the `Script` step run the `docker` (or `docker-compose`, etc.) command you want to
+2. And the `docker` (or `docker-compose`, etc.) command you want to run
-3. Additionally, if you want to run the build on [bitrise.io](https://www.bitrise.io/), make sure that you select a Linux/Android stack for the app; those stacks have `docker` preinstalled and ready to use our of the box.
+3. Additionally, if you want to run the build on [bitrise.io](https://www.bitrise.io/), make sure that you select a Linux/Android stack for the app; those stacks have `docker` preinstalled and ready to use out of the box.

 GitHub sample repository

 You can find a sample repository on GitHub, which is configure to run on your Mac/Linux using the [Bitrise CLI](https://www.bitrise.io/cli): [https://github.com/bitrise-samples/minimal-docker](https://github.com/bitrise-samples/minimal-docker "https://github.com/bitrise-samples/minimal-docker").

 ### Running docker hello-world

 Following the official “getting started” guide for example, to run the “hello world” docker image your bitrise build configuration yml can be as simple as: